heutelbeck/sapl-policy-engine/SECURITY.md

 # Security

 This project takes security vulnerabilities in SAPL seriously.
-We appreciate your efforts to responsibly disclose your findings, and will ensure to acknowledge your contributions.
+We appreciate your efforts to responsibly disclose your findings and will ensure to acknowledge your contributions.

 ## Supported Versions